Fitbit Charge 3 Review And Guide In 2024

 fitbit_charge_3_review_-_ display

 Hidden under a slight arch, the Gorilla Glass 3-protected top panel of the Charge 3 has its appearance – a grayscale OLED screen.
-It may not seem exciting, but when you look at the pixelated mess of the Charge 2S screen, I can say for sure that the Charge 3S backlit panel is a noticeable improvement.
-Yes, it is small (although Fitbit says the display in Charge 3 is 40 percent larger than in Charge 2) and yes, there are thicker bezels around, but the increased resolution makes the on-screen elements more clear.
-Outdoor visibility is also not an issue, and the display is perfectly usable under direct sunlight.
+It may not seem exciting, but when you look at the pixelated mess of the Charge 2S screen, I can say that the Charge 3S backlit panel is a noticeable improvement.
+Yes, it is small (although Fitbit says the display in Charge 3 is 40 per cent larger than in Charge 2), and yes, there are thicker bezels around, but the increased resolution makes the on-screen elements more evident.
+Outdoor visibility is also not an issue; the display is perfectly usable under direct sunlight.

 #2 Fitbit Charge 3 Review – Design: